SAP/fosstars-rating-core/SAP/credential-digger.md

 ## Violated rules

-1. If a project has enough admins on GitHub No
+1. Does it have enough admins on GitHub?
+No
 1. Does it have a security policy?
 No